Ask Cougartron Part 4: How to remove heat tints that appear after welding?

 The electrochemical method is extremely effective in these cases since it successfully removes oxides from the surface and restores the anti-corrosive passive layer.
 Brushing and grinding can also remove discoloration but it is impossible to guarantee that proper (re)passivation will occur.

-The use of the pickling paste is widespread.
+The use of pickling paste is widespread.
 However, chemical pickling should definitely be avoided due to the harmful effects of nitric and hydrofluoric acids.
 We explained all the important health & safety reasons here.

 What about dark(er) heat tints?

 Electrochemical cleaning and passivation provide excellent results with darker discoloration as well.
 However, the potency of the machine used is also a highly relevant factor to consider.

 We offer a variety of weld cleaning machines developed to successfully remove different types of weld tints and discoloration.

 When it comes to low-powered systems, the process of removing the oxide scale can become more complicated.

 In certain cases, the use of various methods is necessary but electrolytic cleaning in most situations is the best solution.

 If you are experiencing a specific challenge related to discoloration and stainless steel weld cleaning, send us a message to arrange a free consultation or Cougartron machine demonstration with one of our qualified product experts.